 Hematological changes caused by copper deficiency can also be observed in patients who, due to some chronic disease, have become dependent on enteral or parenteral nutrition, using them long-term, without concomitant copper supplementation.

-More recently, the role of copper deficiency in the pathogenesis of high blood pressure and cardiovascular diseases has been demonstrated, and it is known that the plasma concentration of this metal significantly modifies the activity of blood transport systems.
+More recently, the role of copper deficiency in the pathogenesis of high blood pressure and cardiovascular diseases has been demonstrated.
+It is known that the plasma concentration of this metal significantly modifies the activity of blood transport systems.

 The extra copper present in the liver passes into the bloodstream and accumulates in the kidneys, brain, and eyes.
-This extra copper can kill liver cells and cause nerve damage.
+This additional copper can kill liver cells and cause nerve damage.

-Wilson’s disease is a condition caused by autosomal recessive inheritance on chromosome 13 that can occur even after age 50.
+Wilson’s disease is caused by autosomal recessive inheritance on chromosome 13 that can occur even after age 50.

 Another characteristic of this disease is the deposition of copper in the cornea, forming the Kayser-Fleischer rings.